raftaar1191/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.5.9 =
+* NEW: Added `Charitable_Campaign_Processor` class in preparation for new version of Charitable Ambassadors.
+* NEW: Added `Charitable_Data_Processor` class in preparation for new version of Charitable Ambassadors.
+This will also be used eventually by other forms in Charitable core.
+* NEW: Allow `Charitable_Deprecated` class to be extended by plugins. [#503](https://github.com/Charitable/Charitable/issues/503)
+* NEW: Added support for showing helper text in Charitable's admin forms/meta boxes. [#511](https://github.com/Charitable/Charitable/pull/511)
+* FIX: Tweaked Donor role in Charitable, ensuring it does not take away permissions from users who are already registered. [#522](https://github.com/Charitable/Charitable/issues/522)
+* FIX: Ensured that custom donation fields with a checkbox are correctly saved. [#500](https://github.com/Charitable/Charitable/issues/500)
+* FIX: Improved styling of links within frontend Charitable notices. [#519](https://github.com/Charitable/Charitable/issues/519)
+* FIX: Always direct the donor to the main donation form when they submit the Donate widget. [#515](https://github.com/Charitable/Charitable/issues/515)
+* FIX: Made sure the Charitable loading gif has a transparent background to avoid display issues. [#518](https://github.com/Charitable/Charitable/issues/518)
+* FIX: Fixed a bug that broke the filtering of donations by date in the admin donations table in some non-English languages. [#506](https://github.com/Charitable/Charitable/issues/506)
+* FIX: Remove the "Send an email receipt..." checkbox when adding donations manually if the donation receipt email is disabled. [#490](https://github.com/Charitable/Charitable/issues/490)
+* FIX: Preserve redirection URL when proceeding to registration page from login page. [#504](https://github.com/Charitable/Charitable/issues/504)
+* FIX: Allow `charitable_template_from_session` to receive a different class name, to allow extensions to re-use it. [#509](https://github.com/Charitable/Charitable/issues/509)
+* FIX: Removed object caching for admin list of pages; we're using a single-request cache instead. [#505](https://github.com/Charitable/Charitable/issues/505)
+* FIX: Added namespace to Charitable icons to avoid clashes with other plugins/themes, including Redux. [#499](https://github.com/Charitable/Charitable/issues/499)
+* FIX: Re-order Forgot Password, Reset Password and Registration endpoints. [#502](https://github.com/Charitable/Charitable/issues/502)
+* FIX: Avoid fatal error with A2 Optimized fork of W3TC. [#496](https://github.com/Charitable/Charitable/issues/496)
+* FIX: Ensured that filters run as expected when checking what the current endpoint is. [#501](https://github.com/Charitable/Charitable/issues/501)

 = 1.5.8 =
 * FIX: Updated the data that is sent to PayPal to provide better compatibility with IPNs.